Frequently Asked Questions

 Can more than one person in my family attend training class?

-The more the merrier!
-Having the entire family come to training class means that the whole family hears what the trainer says, and can get their questions answered.
-When the whole family is on the same page, you gain the consistency that your dog needs to succeed!
+We currently welcome two people per dog in our training classes.
+Having two people come to training class means that both people hear what the trainer says, and can get their questions answered.
+When everyone is on the same page, you gain the consistency that your dog needs to succeed!

 How old does my dog need to be, and what about shots?